aroberge/friendly-traceback-docs/docs/html/_sources/why.rst.txt

 why()
 ======

-You are a beginner reading some code found in a tutorial on the web and decide to try it out by copy-pasting it.
+You read some interesting code found in a tutorial on the web and decide to try it out by copy-pasting it.

 .. image:: images/why_1.png